aolarchive/erlgraph/README.md

 ## Installing
-You will need Erlang R17 as this application uses a version of cowboy which is dependending on R17.
+You will need Erlang R17 as this application uses a version of cowboy which is depending on R17.

 ### As a standalone application